ProvenanceAnalytics/vis/README.md

 ### Setting up the output log in the backend
 We are going to set up a server that will relay the output of the startup script and the status of the machine.
-On the website you will see a command line box and a status box.
-Any future output of the virtual machine must be redirected to `/home/ubuntu/output. txt ' for it show in the command line box.
+On the website, you will see a command line box and a status box.
+Any future output of the virtual machine must be redirected to `/home/ubuntu/output.txt` for it to show in the command line box.
 Similarly, any data that is streamed to the `/home/ubuntu/status.txt` will show up in the status box.

 Run `cd` and `nano server.js` Fill it with:
 ```